ivsg-psu/FeatureExtraction_DataClean_BreakDataIntoLaps/README.md

 **Core Functions**
 <ul>
 	<li>
     fcn_Laps_breakDataIntoLaps.m : This is the core function for this repo that breaks data into laps.
-Note: for radial zone definitions, the image illustrates how a lap starts at the first point within a start zone, and ends at the last point before exiting the end zone.
-The input data is a traversal type.
+Note: the example shown below uses radial zone definitions, and the results illustrate how a lap, when it is within a start zone, starts at the FIRST point within a start zone.
+Similarly, each lap ends at the LAST point before exiting the end zone definition.
+The input data is a traversal type for this particular function.
     <br>
     <img src=".\Images\fcn_Laps_breakDataIntoLaps.png" alt="fcn_Laps_breakDataIntoLaps picture" width="400" height="300">
     </li>
 	<li>
-    fcn_Laps_checkZoneType.m : This function supports fcn_Laps_breakDataIntoLaps by checking if the input is either a point or line segment zone specification.
+    fcn_Laps_checkZoneType.m : This function supports fcn_Laps_breakDataIntoLaps by checking if the zone definition inputs are either a point or line segment zone specification.
     </li>
 	<li>
     fcn_Laps_breakDataIntoLapIndices.m : This is a more advanced version of fcn_Laps_breakDataIntoLaps, where the outputs are the indices that apply to each lap.
 The input type is also easier to use, a "path" type which is just an array of [X Y].
 The example here shows the use of a segment type zone for the start zone, a point-radius type zone for the end zone.
+The results of this function are the row indices of the data.
+The plot below illustrates that the function returns 3 laps in this example, and as well returns the pre-lap and post-lap data.
+One can observe that it is common that the prelap data for one lap (Lap 2) consists of the post-lap data for the prior lap (Lap 1).
     <br>
     <img src=".\Images\fcn_Laps_breakDataIntoLapIndices.png" alt="fcn_Laps_breakDataIntoLapIndices picture" width="600" height="300">
     </li>
 	<li>
     fcn_Laps_findSegmentZoneStartStop.m : A supporting function that finds the portions of a path that meet a segment zone criteria, returning the starting/ending indices for every crossing of a segment zone.
+The crossing must cross in the correct direction, and a segment is considered crossed if either the start or end of segment lie on the segment line.
+This is illustrated in the challenging example shown below, where the input path (thin blue) starts at the top, and then zig-zags repeatedly over a segment definition (green).
+For each time the blue line crosses the line segment, that portion of the path is saved as a separate possible crossing and thus, for this example, there are 5 possible crossings.
     <br>
     <img src=".\Images\fcn_Laps_findSegmentZoneStartStop.png" alt="fcn_Laps_findSegmentZoneStartStop picture" width="400" height="300">
     </li>
 	<li>
     fcn_Laps_findPointZoneStartStopAndMinimum.m : A supporting function that finds the portions of a path that meet a point zone criteria, returning the starting/ending indices for every crossing of a point zone.
+Note that a minimum number of points must be within the zone for it to be considered activated, which is useful for real-world data (such as GPS recordings) where noise may randomly push one point of a path randomly into a zone, and then jump out.
+This number of points threshold can be user-defined.
+In the example below, the threshold is 4 points and one can see that, for a path that crosses over the zone three times, that two of the crossings are found to meet the 4-point criteria.
     <br>
     <img src=".\Images\fcn_Laps_findPointZoneStartStopAndMinimum.png" alt="fcn_Laps_findPointZoneStartStopAndMinimum picture" width="400" height="300">
     </li>